Colorful, eclectic Boy Bedroom

 When we moved into this home two years ago, one of the first rooms I decorated was my son’s.
 It’s where inspiration struck first, and I had so much fun creating custom framed engineer prints, pallet art, and industrial pendant lighting.
 I loved everything about it, and declared his room, “done.”

 However, he has since graduated to a bigger bed…which required new bedding…and while I was at it, I decided his room was missing color, and elements that better reflect his personality.
+Since he’s a little bigger now, he deserves to have a new big boy room to go with it!

 My son is a bookish, computery sort of dude, so when I asked him about what he’d like to see in his room that both reflect his personality and make him happy, he told me he has so many interests, he’d hate to narrow it to just one.
 ‘Atta boy!
+Let’s get to his bedroom makeover ideas.

 So I went with our collective eclectic vision, on a budget.